tlow87/creator-report/src/markdown/page.md

             statB: '18'
     tipThree:
       - headline: Switch Up Channels and Format Types
-        paragraph: Emerging channels, such as Twitch, OnlyFans, and TikTok, and long-time favorites, such as Reddit and Snapchat, all offer growth opportunties.
-Beginners* are more likely to have their largerst communities on these platforms than experiences** crators.
+        paragraph: Emerging channels like Twitch, OnlyFans, and TikTok, and long-time favorites like Reddit and Snapchat, all offer growth opportunities.
+Beginners* are more likely to have their largest communities on these platforms than experienced** creators.
     biggestPlatform:
       image: ../images/chapter-3-platform-pie.svg
       text:
         - stat: '12'
-          paragraph: of beginner’ creators consider <span class="fw-800">TikTok</span> as their biggest platform (vs 6% of experienced creators)
+          paragraph: of beginner* creators consider <span class="fw-800">TikTok</span> as their biggest platform (vs 6% of experienced creators)
           footnote: '17'
         - stat: '16'
-          paragraph: of beginner’ creators consider <span class="fw-800">Facebook</span> as their biggest platform (vs 22% of experienced creators)
+          paragraph: of beginner* creators consider <span class="fw-800">Facebook</span> as their biggest platform (vs 22% of experienced creators)
           footnote: '18'
     contentFormats:
       - headline: number of content formats creators develop
-        paragraph: Platforms’ popularity tends to ebb and flow, so show up where your audience is with content that’s tailored to their favorite channel.
-Most creators are already producing multiple formats, such as long-form video, podcasts, and apps.
+        paragraph: Platform popularity tends to ebb and flow, so show up where your audience is with content tailored to their favorite channel.
+Most creators are already producing in multiple formats including long-form video, podcasts, and for apps.
         chart: ../images/chapter-3-format-chart.svg
     quotes:
       items:
         - quote: “Diversifying platforms gives you more opportunities to get bigger.
-Not everyone uses the platform you’re on the most.
+Not everyone uses the platform you’re on the most.”
           link: tommydraws
           creator: TommyDraws
           followers: 1.1M followers on TikTok
           avatar: ../images/avatar-tommydraws.png
         - quote: “We all have that one app we love, but <span>join the latest trending ones</span> too.
-Who knows, you may just become the best account on that platform!
+Who knows, you may just become the best account on that platform!”
           link: earlyretirementsq
           creator: Early Retirement Squad
           followers: 212.2K followers on TikTok